 Excel is a powerful beast that lets you analyze complex data.
 Yet, operating on big chunks of data can sometimes be a daunting task.
 Let’s take a look at how SQL can help.
 Today, we’ll tackle a common problem with importing data to an SQL database, using a real-life example.
 Suppose your company conducted a survey on the most popular programming trends and preferences, striving to meet the expectations of its users.

-Computing Tardiness: Date, Time, and Interval Arithmetic in SQL In this article, we’re going to discuss some interesting operations we can perform with date-related data types in SQL.
+Computing Tardiness: Date, Time, and Interval SQL Arithmetic In this article, we’re going to discuss some interesting operations we can perform with date-related data types in SQL.
 The SQL standard, which most relational databases comply with these days, specifies the date-related data types that must be present in relational databases.
 The most important of such data types are date, time, timestamp, and interval.
 Here’s a brief rundown of the differences between these data types:

 If you’re in the US, chances are you’ve been eagerly awaiting the approach of Black Friday just as much as Thanksgiving.
 Though the shopping frenzy takes hold of nearly everyone, some people have to stick to their budgets and shop prudently.
 In this article, we’ll take a look at how generating an SQL report can help you track how much your family spent shopping on Black Friday.
 Storing Black Friday Purchases in a Database Before we can create an SQL report, we first need some data we can use.